Letter 22: The Signal - Attuning to the Pulse of Life

 Dear Future Human,

-So much of our lives are driven by a single-minded focus toward seeking, achieving, or avoiding.
+So much of our lives is driven by a single-minded focus toward seeking, achieving, or avoiding.
 Every day, we hurriedly pass by multitudes of life’s miracles—a child’s smile, an ant hill, a song—as if we are all alone in the world.
-We live inside love, but we don’t feel, see or immerse ourselves in it.1
+We live inside love, but we don’t feel, see, or immerse ourselves in it.1

 We have tossed this abstract and elusive word around so frequently that we have no ability to recognize it when we encounter it.
 Yet if you pause for one moment to reflect, you may realize how much of your life is about seeking to experience love.